Frequent aquatic questions

 Expect summer temps of 60–70 °F in a 7 mm wetsuit (we supply).
 Visibility ranges from 5–12 ft depending on ocean conditions.

-If you request a Lake Hydra trip instead, you can expect better visibility (around 10-20 feet) but sharper temperature changes with the thermocline (40 to 70 °F).
+If you request a Lake Hydra trip instead, you can expect better visibility (around 10-20 feet) but sharper temperature changes with thermoclines (40 to 70 °F).

-If you crave warmer water, our referral option lets you complete your pool sessions up here, but you’ll finish your open water dives in the tropics.
+If you crave warmer water, our referral option lets you complete your pool sessions up here, but you’ll finish your open water dives in the destination of your choice!

 How do I book?

 As a veteran myself, I’m proud to support those who’ve served.
-Active-duty military and veterans receive 10% off all courses—just reach out with proof of service for your discount code.
+Active-duty military, veterans, reservists and first responders receive 10% off all courses—just reach out with proof of service for your discount code.

 what is your refund policy?